discretegames/runmany/README.md

 }
 ```

-The `"name"` key is required for every object in a languages list, and the `"command"` and `"extension"` keys
+The `"name"` key is required for every object in a languages array, and the `"command"` and `"extension"` keys
 should always be provided for new custom languages.
+Not every setting makes sense to apply on a per-language basis
+though.
+For example, `"show_equal"` applies to the run of the .many file as a whole, so it only makes sense in the
+base JSON object.

 ## List of Settings

-All settings described and whether or not they they can be overridden in a language object in the `"languages"` array:
+All settings described and whether or not they can be overridden on a per-language basis in the
+`"languages"` and `"languages_<os>"` array objects:

 | JSON Key         | Type   | Default  | Overridable | Description                                                                                                                                                                                                                   |
 | ---------------- | ------ | -------- | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |